 \section{Introduction}

-The search for an affine-equivariant volume-preserving method is one of the central open problems of geometric numerical integration.
-Such an integrator takes the form of an aromatic Butcher-series method \cite{MuntheKaas16abs}.
-While B-series \cite{Butcher72aat,Hairer74otb} (see also the textbooks~\cite{Hairer06gni,Butcher16nmf,Butcher21bsa} and the review~\cite{McLachlan17bsa}) describe the Taylor expansion of the flow of ordinary differential equations and of a large class of their numerical approximations, aromatic B-series were introduced in \cite{Iserles07bsm,Chartier07pfi} specifically for the study of volume preservation (see also \cite{Kang95vpa, McLachlan16bsm, MuntheKaas16abs, Bogfjellmo19aso, Floystad20tup, Bogfjellmo22uat, Lejay22cgr}) as B-series methods cannot preserve volume in general.
-We mention that finding a volume-preserving aromatic B-series method is the first step toward an exotic aromatic S-series method \cite{Laurent20eab, Laurent21ocf, Laurent21ata, Bronasco22ebs, Laurent23tue} that exactly preserves the invariant measure of ergodic stochastic differential equations as the algebraic conditions are similar (see, for instance, \cite{Abdulle15lta}).
+The search for an affine-equivariant volume-preserving method is a central open problem of geometric numerical integration.
+Such an integrator takes the form of an aromatic Butcher-series method~\cite{MuntheKaas16abs}.
+While Butcher-series describe the Taylor expansion of the flow of ordinary differential equations and of a large class of their numerical approximations~\cite{Butcher72aat,Hairer74otb} (see also the textbooks~\cite{Hairer06gni,Butcher16nmf,Butcher21bsa} and the review~\cite{McLachlan17bsa}), aromatic B-series were introduced in~\cite{Iserles07bsm,Chartier07pfi} specifically for the study of volume preservation (see also~\cite{Kang95vpa, McLachlan16bsm, MuntheKaas16abs, Bogfjellmo19aso, Floystad20tup, Bogfjellmo22uat, Lejay22cgr}) as B-series methods cannot preserve volume in general.
+We mention that finding a volume-preserving aromatic B-series method is the first step toward the creation of an exotic aromatic S-series method~\cite{Laurent20eab, Laurent21ocf, Laurent21ata, Bronasco22ebs, Laurent23tue} that exactly preserves the invariant measure of ergodic stochastic differential equations as the algebraic conditions are similar (see, for instance,~\cite{Abdulle15lta}).

-The recent work \cite{Laurent23tab} introduces new tools from the calculus of variations, such as the aromatic bicomplex (see also~\cite{Anderson89tvb,Anderson92itt,Olver93aol} and references therein), and these tools yield valuable insight of the form of the Taylor expansion of a volume-preserving methods.
+The recent work~\cite{Laurent23tab} introduces new tools from the calculus of variations, such as the aromatic bicomplex (see also~\cite{Anderson89tvb,Anderson92itt,Olver93aol,Mansfield10apg} and references therein), and these tools yield valuable insight of the form of the Taylor expansion of a volume-preserving methods.
 In particular, it shows that aromatic Runge-Kutta methods do not preserve volume in general, while aromatic exponential methods are promising starting points.
 To further understand the form of a volume-preserving method, the present work defines new tools on the aromatic bicomplex such as the Lie derivative, different concepts of symmetries, and Noether's theory in the aromatic context.

-Let $\tau$, $\gamma$ be linear combinations of trees, the Lie derivative of $\gamma$ in the direction of $\tau$ is
+Let~$\tau$,~$\gamma$ be linear combinations of trees, the Lie derivative of~$\gamma$ in the direction of~$\tau$ is